JoseDelgado9898/Spotify-API-Analytics-with-AWS/README.md

 The primary objective of this project is to analyze Spotify public data by building a fully automated serverless data pipeline using AWS services.
 This is a lightweight solution designed for cost-effectiveness and relatively low volumes of data.

-Using a simple Python script which is executed and scheduled using AWS Lambda + Eventbridge, the Spotify API is consumed and the resulting JSON responses are stored in an S3 bucket, this process is executed on a daily basis and separated directories are created per day, containing data about the 20 most followed artists in Spotify.
-Following a medallion architecture approach, when new files land in S3, a lambda function is automatically triggered, which invokes the Athena API (boto3 athena client) to transform data into a structured format and save it again in S3 (silver/cleaned layer).
+Using a  Python script which is executed and scheduled using AWS Lambda + Eventbridge, the Spotify API is consumed and the resulting JSON responses are stored in an S3 bucket, this process is executed on a daily basis and separated directories are created per day, containing data about the 20 most followed artists in Spotify.
+Following a medallion architecture approach, an AWS Glue job is scheduled to run daily, exactly one hour after the raw data arrives on S3, which triggers a series of Pyspark transformations and writes the dataframe back to S3, representing the silver layer.
+Finally, Athena is used as the business intelligence layer where SQL queries are executed against a gold view with aggregations derived from the silver layer.

 ## Tech Stack
 * Python: Consumption of the Spotify API , file uploads to S3
-* Lambda + Eventbridge: Execution and daily scheduling of the Python script, data transformation
+* Lambda + Eventbridge: Execution and daily scheduling of the Python script
-* S3: Storage of raw unprocessed JSON data (bronze layer) and cleaned structured Iceberg tables (silver layer)
+* S3: Storage of raw unprocessed JSON data (bronze layer) and cleaned structured parquet tables (silver layer)
+* Glue: Data processing transformations and writting data back to S3 (silver layer).
-* Athena: Data cleanup, analytics and business intelligence.
+* Athena: Analytics and business intelligence.

 ## Architecture Diagram